marclafr/Research-Group-Movement-RTS-/README.md

 ## Collision Determination

 As I said before, now we have to split those units.
 In order to do that, first we need to check if they have collided.
-If we notice a collision between teo units, we'll split them.
+If we notice a collision between two units, we'll split them.

 ### How do we represent the collider of a unit?